engie-group/shaystack/docs/mongo_provider.md

-# SQL Provider
+# MongoDB Provider

-This provider uses an ontology imported in SQL database.
+This provider uses an ontology imported in Mongo database.
 Each entity is saved in a row in the JSON format.
-Use `HAYSTACK_PROVIDER=shaytack.providers.db` or `HAYSTACK_PROVIDER=shaytack.providers.sql`
+Use `HAYSTACK_PROVIDER=shaytack.providers.db` or `HAYSTACK_PROVIDER=shaytack.providers.mongo`
 to use this provider.
 Add the variable `HAYSTACK_DB` to describe the link to the root table.
-At this time, only SuperSQLite and Postgresql was supported.

 ```console
 $ pip install 'shaystack[graphql,lambda]'